Original blog published on Jun. 27, 2019 | Blog updated on January 13, 2022

-3. Respond to every review, positive or negative.
-When prospective customers read reviews and see that you’ve taken the time to thank reviewers, answer questions and address concerns, it shows that you care about good customer service.
+- Respond to every review, positive or negative.
+When prospective customers read reviews and see that you’ve taken the time to thank reviewers, answer questions and address concerns, it shows you care about good customer service.
 It also establishes that you listen to your customers and you communicate well.
 When you receive a critical review or one that makes false accusations, if you respond professionally and clearly, it will counteract the criticism and demonstrate that customer satisfaction is a priority for your company.

 If you make it a priority to groom your online reputation, more leads will follow.
-You might even consider making it a habit to post supportive reviews for the companies you trust—to help them and to help others enjoy similar service.
+You might even consider making it a habit to post supportive reviews for the companies you trust—to help them and to help others enjoy similar services.

-To talk to the KickCharge Creative team about upgrading your web presence to include a dynamic feed of customer reviews and much more, contact us today on our website or by calling us at 800.836.4666.
+To talk to the KickCharge Creative team about upgrading your web presence to include a dynamic feed of customer reviews and much more, contact us today on our website or by calling us at 908.835.9000.
 But first, perhaps you want to check out our reviews.